 This tutorial takes Kodi to the next level showing you how to get the most out of Covenant with integration with Trakt.tv and Real-Debrid, as well as a bunch of other goodies!

 Any Questions?
 Let me know

 If you run into any issue when trying to install Covenant, please let me know in the comments below.
-I love to help, and if anything changes and I need to update this post, I appreciate you guys letting me know.
+I love to help.
 Thanks.